|

 Smaller ones are great for easy snacking.
 Many kinds work well in salads and sandwiches.

-Denser types of tomato work particularly well for tomato sauce, salsa and canning (Romas are my personal favorite).
+Denser types of tomato work particularly well for tomato sauce, salsa, and canning (Romas are my personal favorite).
 Also, with any canning recipe, it’s important to consider the acid levels in the produce you are using.

 If this is your first time trying home canning, be sure to follow the rules of home food preservation.
 The recipe needs enough acid, processing times need to be long enough, and the canning jars need to be sterilized and sealed properly.